retobuergisser/homepage/content/home/research.md

 #### Book Project

-* The Politics of Welfare State Recalibration in Continental and Southern Europe (based on my Ph.D. thesis)
+* The Politics of Welfare State Recalibration in Continental and Southern Europe

 #### Technological Change